For NYC Galleries

 Inventory Archives & Artist Onboarding

 When a gallery brings on a new artist or commits to a full archive sweep, the work scales differently than a single show.
-Inventory and onboarding shoots run on a per-piece rate with volume pricing over forty works, and they conform to whatever archive standards the gallery already uses — consistent crop, consistent background, consistent file naming, consistent color across multi-day sessions.
-Sessions can run at the studio in Harlem or on-location at the gallery or artist’s studio.
+Inventory and onboarding shoots run on a per-piece rate with volume pricing over twenty works, and they conform to whatever archive standards the gallery already uses — consistent crop, consistent background, consistent file naming, consistent color across multi-day sessions.
+Sessions can run at the studio in Harlem or on-location at the gallery or artist's studio.

 For ongoing programs, the studio can hold a recurring slot — one day a month, one day a quarter, or whatever the inventory cadence requires — so new acquisitions are documented on a predictable schedule rather than batched into emergencies before fair season.

-05 Privacy
+05 Workflow

 06 Pricing & Turnaround